decchu14/Python-Twitter-Bot/README.md

  In this project we are going to build bots using twitter API.
 We will be building 4 twitter bots.

-   1. 1_MyInfo.py -> This bot fetches my info such as username, screenname, no.of followers, public tweets from my home page.
+   1. 1_MyInfo.py -> This bot fetches my info such as username, screenname, no.of followers, public tweets from my home page and write to a CSV File.

    2. 2_FollowBack.py -> This bot automatically follows back all my followers.